claws/gramps2gource/README.md

     file      - Path of the file updated. colour    - A colour for the file in hex (FFFFFF) format.
 Optional.

-Maybe one day I'll investigate integrating this into a Gramps plugin where it could access the Gramps database directly instead of via an exported `.gramps` file.
+One day I may investigate integrating this into Gramps as a plugin where it could access the Gramps database directly instead of via an exported `.gramps` file.

 As always, garbage in garbage out.
 If your database is not well managed and consistent then your milage may vary.